-Bruce Finklea is a UM graduate who recently earned his doctorate from the University of Alabama.
-As a student at UM, Finklea realized broadcast news was his passion.
-After two internships with the NBC affiliate in Birmingham, Alabama, he was offered a job as a news producer.
+Dr. Bruce Finklea is a UM alumnus who now teaches broadcast journalism courses in the Mass Communication program.
+As a student at UM, Finklea realized producing local TV news was (and continues to be) his passion.
+After two internships with the NBC affiliate in Birmingham, AL, he was offered a job as a news producer.

 After a few years in the newsroom, Finklea realized that he really wanted to get back into the classroom—but this time as a teacher.
-While completing his doctoral courses at UA, he began researching gender portrayals in children’s media.
+While completing his doctoral courses at the University of Alabama’s College of Communication and Information Sciences, he began researching gender portrayals in children’s media.
 His dissertation examines themes and narratives about masculinity in Pixar films.
-His other research interests include fandom and social media use.

-Finklea lives in Calera with his wife, Jackie.
+Dr. Finklea lives in Calera with his wife and daughter.
 He enjoys reading and watching television shows and movies.
-He’s an avid fan of the Star Trek franchise and many other sci-fi shows, so don’t be surprised when he makes a Star Trek or Doctor Who reference in class!
+He’s huge sci-fi fan, especially of Doctor Who and Star Trek.
+(He recently taught a Star Trek course to commemorate the franchise’s 50th anniversary.)
+So don’t be surprised when he makes a Star Trek or Doctor Who reference in class!